goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Set the environment variable `NODE_ENV` to ‘production’ or ‘development’ to flag whether production optimizations should get activated – many npm packages determine the current environment and optimize their code for production

-**Otherwise:** Omitting this simple property might greatly degrade performance.
+**Anders:** Omitting this simple property might greatly degrade performance.
 For example, when using Express for server-side rendering omitting `NODE_ENV` makes it slower by a factor of three!

 🔗 [**Read More: Set NODE_ENV=production**](/sections/production/setnodeenv.md)